apache/skywalking/docs/en/protocols/README.md

 There are 5 dimensionality data is provided.
 1. Metadata.
 Metadata includes the brief info of the whole under monitoring services and their instances, endpoints, etc.
 Use multiple ways to query this meta data.
+1. Topology.
+Show the topology and dependency graph of services or endpoints.
+Including direct relationship or global map.
 1. Metric.
 Metric query targets all the objects defined in [OAL script](../concepts-and-designs/oal.md).
 You could get the metric data in linear or thermodynamic matrix formats based on the aggregation functions in script.
 1. Aggregation.
 Aggregation query means the metric data need a secondary aggregation in query stage, which makes the query